Lead time 2 weeks if plain, 3 weeks if stamped.

-Price shown is the Base Price without options. *
+Price shown is the Base Price without extra cost options. *

 HF 2 Video Review

 The HF2 Open Muzzle Design allows you to use several slide lengths in the same holster without catching the front sight on the draw.
 Best with ramp front sights.
 Usually for 1911's, Glocks and XD's.

 The holster rides at a 13 degree forward cant angle on your belt.

 ***NOTE: We cannot make the HF1 or HF2 for .380 caliber pistols or small 9mm pistols such as the Sig P-938 or Ruger LC9.

 We cannot scale it down that far.
 Ask if you're uncertain.

 The HF2 combines the best features of two different designs.
 It rides like a pancake and stays open for life like a "tunnel and loop" design.